Menu

 Habitats and Wildlife

 The woods here are composed primarily of oak and pitch pine.
 There are some beech and sassafras trees as well.
-The understory contains lots of fern, blueberry, and sweet pepperbush.
+The understory contains a lot of fern, blueberry, and sweet pepperbush.
 The sandy soil is barely concealed beneath the leaf litter.
 This is a quiet place, relatively undisturbed, and ideal for birding.

 This property is within the Herring River watershed of Plymouth and Bourne.
 The waters here flow south into Great Herring Pond, which drains to Herring River and eventually Buzzards Bay.